MicrosoftDocs/powerquery-docs/powerquery-docs/split-columns-number-characters.md

 ![images](images/me-split-columns-number-character-into-columns-split-ROWS-initial.png)

 The 'Account' column can hold multiple values in the same cell.
 Each value has the same lenght in characters with a total of 6 characters.
 We want to split these values so we can have each Account value in its own row.
 To do that, we select the 'Account' column and select the option to split the column by number of characters.
-Inside the 'Split column' window, we apply the following configuratiton:
+Inside the 'Split column by Number of Characters' window, we apply the following configuratiton:

 ![image](images/me-split-columns-number-character-into-columns-split-rows-window.png)